carmelyne/carmelyne.github.com/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: Aug 28, 2019
+##### (Project Demo: Google Home Page )

+**Today's Progress**: An hour of JS at FreeCodeCamp

+**Thoughts:** A bit distracted today.
+I couldn't focus, but stuck to finishing an hour of JS.
+I feel that the hardest part about coding is trying to get into that focused zone.
+As I was doing the JS excercises, I found the phrasing quite confusing and the exercises were jumping 5 steps back then 5 steps forward without proper references unless you click on "Get a hint".

 ### Day 1: Aug 27, 2019
 ##### (Project Demo: Google Home Page )